RCA Records: 1980s

 In 1983, Arista Records owner Bertelsmann sold 50% of Arista to RCA.
 In 1985, Bertelsmann and RCA Records formed a joint venture called RCA/Ariola International.
 In December 1985, the RCA Corporation was purchased by General Electric (GE), with the acquisition completed in June, 1986.
 In 1987, GE sold its 50% interest in RCA Records to its partner Bertelsmann and the company was renamed BMG Music for Bertelsmann Music Group.
 BMG soon began phasing out the current RCA logo, replacing it with the earlier RCA "lightning bolt" logo that was retired in 1968 to differentiate RCA Records from the other RCA divisions, which GE either liquidated, sold, or closed.
-BMG also revived the "RCA Victor" label for Red Seal, Broadway and soundtrack releases and other musical genres outside of rock, pop and country music.
+BMG also revived the "RCA Victor" name for Red Seal, Broadway and soundtrack releases and other musical genres outside of rock, pop and country music.
 In 1986, Bob Buziak, formerly an artist manager, was appointed president of the label.

 During the mid-1980s, RCA Records operated at a deficit, due in part to "overpriced deals" with pop stars including Kenny Rogers and Diana Ross.
 In 1986, the label bought back $25 million in unsold albums and lost $35 million during the fiscal year 1987.
 As a partial corrective, a decentralized style of management which allowed RCA Records to function as a free-standing entrepreneurial business was implemented for 1988.
 Buziak drastically cut the RCA roster from around 40 artists to 11, and began to rebuild it with a focus on developing new artists, including artists acquired through marketing and distribution agreements with Beggars Banquet Records, a British punk rock label, and Jive Records, whose roster included Schooly D, Kool Moe Dee, and DJ Jazzy Jeff & the Fresh Prince.

 By the end of the fiscal year 1988, RCA Records had gross revenue of $236 million in the United States, the most profitable year in the label's history.
 The album The Way It Is by Bruce Hornsby and the Range, sold more than three million copies, and the soundtrack album from the film Dirty Dancing, which cost RCA $200,000 to produce, sold 15.6 million copies in less than two years.
 Its follow-up, More Dirty Dancing, composed of song tracks which had been left off of the first album, was produced for $80,000 and went on to sell more than 5.6 million.
 RCA's most successful artists during the 1980s included the Eurythmics, Love and Rockets, Joshua Perahia, Rick Astley, Hall & Oates, Dolly Parton, Juice Newton, and Bucks Fizz.